stacks-network/docs/src/pages/ecosystem/contributing.md

 This docs site is built with [Next.js](https://github.com/vercel/next.js) and uses something called [MDX](https://mdxjs.com/).
 Next.js is a framework built on top of React, and MDX is a tool that enables writing React code (JSX) within standard Markdown files.
-In addition to being able to write JSX in Markdown, it allows the application to render out all of the Markdown content with React components!
+In addition to being able to write JSX in Markdown, it allows the application to render out all of the Markdown content with React components.
 This means that we are able to do some pretty complex things while a contributor only has to know how to write Markdown.

 -> **Don't know what Markdown is?** Here is a [helpful guide](https://guides.github.com/features/mastering-markdown/) for learning it.